PKU-Alignment/safety-gymnasium/docs/index.rst

-Safety Gymnasium
+Safety-Gymnasium
 ================

-Safety Gymnasium is a standard API for safe reinforcement learning, and a diverse collection of reference environments.
+Safety-Gymnasium is a standard API for safe reinforcement learning, and a diverse collection of reference environments.

 .. image:: _static/images/car_demo.gif
    :alt: racecar